scala/scala/test/benchmarks/README.md

 # Scala library benchmarks

-This directory is a standalone sbt project, within the Scala project, that makes use of the [sbt plugin](https://github.com/ktoso/sbt-jmh) for [JMH](http://openjdk.java.net/projects/code-tools/jmh/).
+This directory is used by the `bench` subproject of the Scala sbt build.
+It makes use of the [sbt plugin](https://github.com/ktoso/sbt-jmh) for [JMH](http://openjdk.java.net/projects/code-tools/jmh/).

 ## Running a benchmark

-The benchmarks require first building Scala into `../../build/pack`.
+Benchmarks are built with the bootstrap compiler ("starr") using the library built from the `library` project ("quick").
+If you want to test compiler changes you need to bootstrap with the new compiler.

 You'll then need to know the fully-qualified name of the benchmark runner class.
 The benchmarking classes are organized under `src/main/scala`,